TimK00/Practicum-II/README.md

 3. filtered results is the (mostly) completed table that needs some filtering from the results of Python parsing XML

 ## XML:
-Contains the raw XML file I'm using for testing/building
+Contains the twp raw XML files I'm using for testing/building

 ## Screenshots:
 Contains two jpg.
 One of raw XML and one of the behavior the XML captures that is displayed with VS gui